pi-box/srv/README.md

 #### Reboot and Connect to the Hotspot

-Now, when the RPi boots up without an available network, it will broadcast a WiFi network named `RPI_HOTSPOT` with the password `12345678`.

-- Connect to the network via your phone.
+Now, when the RPi boots up without an available network, it will broadcast a WiFi network named `PIBOX_AP` with the password `12345678`.
+You can connect to this network using your phone and access the management interface, as detailed in the section [Accessing the Pi-Box User Interface](#accessing-the-pi-box-user-interface), to configure a permanent WiFi connection.
-- Open a browser and go to `192.168.4.1`.
-- Configure and save a permanent WiFi connection.

-Once configured, the device will automatically connect to the saved network when available.

-The installation has been tested on Raspberry Pi Zero 2 W.

-1. Flash Raspberry Pi OS (Lite recommended) onto an SD card using Raspberry Pi Imager.
-2. Configure WiFi without a computer by turning the Raspberry Pi into a temporary hotspot for initial setup.

 ### 3. Install Required Packages